SkyLined/pBackground/README.md

 Getting Started
 ---------------
-1. Install pBackground via NPM.
+1. Install pBackground globally via NPM.

-  `npm install pbackground`
+  `npm install pbackground -g`

   Optionally: rename `pbackground` to `pBackground`: npm is unable to handle the complexity of uppercase characters in a module name.
 Node.js on Windows does not have this problem, so renaming the folder is not required for you to use the module.

-2. Run your script through pBackground.
+2. Run your script using the node-bkg shortcut.

-  `node pBackground your-script arguments...`
+  `node-bkg your-script arguments...`

 Notes
 -----